Saint Vincent and the Grenadines Company Formation

 Board meetings can take place anywhere in the world.

 Nominee services are available in St. Vincent.
 It is possible to appoint a director and nominee shareholder after registering a St. Vincent and the Grenadines company.
-Astra Trust can assist with all matters related to St. Vincent company formation, appointment of nominees and the opening of bank accounts.
+Astra Trust can assist with all matters related to St. Vincent company formation, the appointment of nominees and the opening of bank accounts.

-• Share Capital of St. Vincent company and Types of companies
+Share Capital of St. Vincent Company and Types of Companies

 • Company limited by shares